Biographically, we can categorize his life into three periods:

 epideictic. . . spectator. . . .

-present . .
+present . . noble/shame

 praise/blame

-as represented in extensive coverage of factors for ethos and pathos.
+6. IMPORTANCE OF AUDIENCE ANALYSISas represented in extensive coverage of factors for ethos and pathos.
 The first ancient psychology of communication (though Plato and others had begun this trend).